KrylixZA/Shared-WebApi-Core/README.md

     ```
 4. To enable XML documentation from this library, modify your `.csproj` file with the following:

-    4.1 In the `<ItemGroup></ItemGroup>` list that contains your package references, where you are referencing this package, modify it to something to the following:
+    4.1 In the `<ItemGroup></ItemGroup>` list that contains your package references, where you are referencing this package, modify it to something similar to the following:
     ``` XML
     <PackageReference Include="Shared.WebApi.Core" Version="1.0.0.57" GeneratePathProperty="true" />
     ```